orcfax/docs/docs/incentivized-testnet/phase-1-manual.md

 ITN Phase 1 will use a GitHub repository to record issues.
 You can use this with a GitHub account if you have one.
-You can also send issues to Orcfax via the support channels in Discord we will then transpose them to the GitHub Issues for the benefit of the Orcfax community.
+You can also send issues to Orcfax via the support channels in Discord; Orcfax will then transpose them to the GitHub Issues for the benefit of the Orcfax community.

-> NB. the more visible it is that the Orcfax Network is healthy, which includes
+> NB
+>
-> participation of individuals via GitHub, the better able the network is able
+> The measurable participation of operators, including via GitHub, is one way in
+> which the health of the Orcfax network will be made apparent to integrators,
-> to attract and generate revenue, and importantly, provide the best oracle
+> which will be critical to the network's ability to attract and generate
-> service it can.
+> revenue.

 ### Aliasing your signing key